On Clarity in Financial Analysis

 - Relationships – how drivers interact with outcomes (additive, multiplicative, constrained, non-linear).

-- Assumptions – the conditions under which the structure holds (capacity limits, timing, behaviour).
+- Assumptions – the conditions and ranges under which the structure holds (capacity limits, timing, behaviour).

 Narrative belongs after this chain is visible, not instead of it.